alanmmolina/alanmmolina.github.io/content/articles/tools/duckdb.md

 ---
 ## Built to Stay Open

-Today, DuckDB is _open-source_ and _MIT-licensed_ **forever**, thanks to the [DuckDB Foundation](https://duckdb.org/foundation/), a non-profit that owns its intellectual property—no risk of a corporate rug-pull.
+Today, DuckDB is _open-source_ and _MIT-licensed_ **forever**, thanks to the [DuckDB Foundation](https://duckdb.org/foundation/), a non-profit that owns its intellectual property - no risk of a corporate rug-pull.
 Unlike projects controlled by a single company, DuckDB’s intellectual property isn’t tied to a business that could change direction, seek profit, or get acquired.
 The foundation exists solely to protect DuckDB’s _open-source_ status, and because it's a legal entity with a defined mission, it can’t just decide to revoke or relicense the code for financial gain.
 This structure makes a rug pull not just unlikely, but practically impossible.

 > [!question] Corporate rug-pull?
-> A **rug-pull** happens when the creators of a project—usually in open-source, crypto, or tech startups—suddenly change the rules in a way that harms users, often for their own financial gain.
+> A **rug-pull** happens when the creators of a project - usually in open-source, crypto, or tech startups - suddenly change the rules in a way that harms users, often for their own financial gain.
 This can mean closing off access, changing the licensing model, or abandoning the project after securing funding.
 >
 > In _open-source_ software, this usually starts with a company launching a project under a permissive license, like MIT or Apache, to attract users and contributors.
 As adoption grows and businesses start relying on it, the company suddenly switches to a more restrictive license, such as SSPL or BSL.
 This change limits how others can use or monetize the project, effectively forcing companies to either start paying for commercial licenses or scramble to find an alternative.
 It’s a move that has happened before.